-To operate an education and care service in NSW, you will need to apply for provider approval and a service approval.
+To operate an education and care service in NSW, you will need to obtain a provider approval and apply for a service approval.
 An education and care service is defined under Part 1, Section 5 of the National Law.

 If you are an applicant for a provider or service approval, you must first determine which regulatory framework applies to the type of service you intend to operate..

-In scope services are regulated under the National Quality Framework which includes the National Law and National Regulations include: Family Day Care, Long Day Care, Out of School Hours Care and Preschools.
+In scope services are regulated under the National Quality Framework which includes the National Law and National Regulations.
+These service types include: Family Day Care, Long Day Care, Out of School Hours Care and Preschools.

-Out of Scope services are governed by the Children (Education and Care Services) Supplementary Provisions Act 2011 (NSW) and Children (Education and Care Services) Supplementary Provisions Regulation 2012 (NSW) these include Home Based Care, Occasional Care, Mobile services. and Shopping Centre services.
+Out of Scope services are regulated under the Children (Education and Care Services) Supplementary Provisions Act 2011 (NSW) and Children (Education and Care Services) Supplementary Provisions Regulation 2019 (NSW) these include Occasional Care, Mobile services and Multipurpose Aboriginal Children's Services (MACS)..

 - 60 days to process a provider approval